 The Savage Curtain

 Doctor Who takes this easy.
 Vincent and the Doctor is a truly moving and poignant piece of television.
-Its hard to watch the final moment where Vincent is shown how well remembered he will be and not cry.
+It gives us one of the most mature and sensitive depictions of someone suffering from mental illness I have ever seen on tv.

 The Three Doctors